-All United States citizens who are residents of Galveston Community College District who have attained the age of 65 years (65 and older) are entitled to enroll for classes at no charge (except those listed hereafter when applicable): individual music instruction, liability insurance, health fees, and testing fees.
+All United States citizens who are residents of Galveston Community College District who have attained the age of 65 years (65 and older) are entitled to enroll for classes at no charge, except for individual music instruction, liability insurance, health fees, and testing fees, when applicable.
 Tuition/fee adjustment requests for credit courses must be made at the time of registration.